Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Completeness Optimality

 \section{Completeness \& Optimality}

 In this section, we examine, the correctness and optimality of Algorithm \ref{alg:RRT}.
 First, in Theorem \ref{thm:probCompl}, we show that Algorithm \ref{alg:RRT} is probabilistically complete.
-In other words, given an initial semantic map $\ccalM(0)$ and a sensor model as per \eqref{eq:measModelR}, Algorithm \ref{alg:RRT} will eventually find a sequence of multi-robot states $\bbp_{0:H}$ and a corresponding sequence of semantic maps $\ccalM_{0:H}$, where the metric uncertainty is updated as discussed in Section \ref{sec:updateMap}, that solve \eqref{eq:Prob2}.
-Recall that the synthesized paths may need to be revised online, by re-running Algorithm \ref{alg:RRT}, as the semantic map learned online may differ from the offline constructed map.
-Theorem \ref{thm:probCompl} implies that if re-planning is required at any time, a feasible path will eventually be found if it exists.
-In Theorem \ref{thm:asOpt}, we also show that Algorithm \ref{alg:RRT} is asymptotically optimal, i.e., Algorithm \ref{alg:RRT} will eventually find the optimal solution to \eqref{eq:Prob2}.
-Note that completeness and optimality guarantees hold in the presence of mobile landmarks, as well, under the assumptions discussed in Section \ref{sec:extend}.
+In other words, given an initial semantic map $\ccalM(0)$ and a sensor model as per \eqref{eq:measModelR}, if there exists a solution to \eqref{eq:Prob2}, then Algorithm \ref{alg:RRT} will eventually find it.
+In Theorem \ref{thm:asOpt}, we also show that Algorithm \ref{alg:RRT} is asymptotically optimal, i.e., Algorithm \ref{alg:RRT} will eventually find the optimal solution to \eqref{eq:Prob2}, if it exists.
+The proofs can be found in Appendix \ref{sec:prop}.

-To show completeness and optimality, we need to make the following two assumptions about the sampling strategy.
-First, any density function $f_{\ccalV}$ and $f_{\ccalU}$ can be used as long as they satisfy Assumptions \ref{frand} and \ref{fnew}, respectively.